Surendar24/Agentic-RAG-Document-Search-System/README.md

    ```bash
    cp .env.example .env
    ```
-   Edit `.env` and add your OpenAI API key and other configurations.
+   Edit `.env` and add your OpenAI API key, GROQ API key and other configurations.

 ### Usage